 Within the column header, provide a label for each column (sap.m.Column, aggregation: header).
 The column header label is reused as a label in the pop-in area.

-Exception: If the column does not pop in, you can leave out the column header label as long as at least one column still has a column header label.
+Exception: If the column does not pop in, no column header label is needed as long as at least one column still has a column header label.

 Column headers (sap.m.Column, aggregation: header) usually contain links or text-based controls.